World 🢖 Europe 🢖 France 🢖 Île-de-France

-This Gothic church remains unfinished up to this day – but its ornamentation and harmonious build is worth admiration.
+This Gothic church remains unfinished up to this day – but its ornamentation and harmonious build are worth admiration.

 Sometimes in 1175 – 1180 here was started the construction of the first cathedral.
 We know little about this building – but most likely its architecture represented a mix of Romanesque and Gothic styles.

-Until 1200 there was built ambulatory, three chapels, double aisles of the choir.
-Ribbed vaults were built sometimes around 1220, in 1235 was built a transept.
+Until 1200 there was built ambulatory, three chapels, and double aisles of the choir.
+Ribbed vaults were built sometime around 1220, and in 1235 was built a transept.

 Gautier de Vainfroy starts a new cathedral